 Of all the named Indian trails in Michigan, the Saginaw Trail is the oldest and indeed the most traveled in the trail system.
-Originating from the Straits of Detroit, this Sauk trail heads north-west through Pontiac, Flint and supposedly terminating in Saginaw.
+Originating from the Straits of Detroit, this Sauk trail heads north-west through Pontiac, Flint, and supposedly terminating in Saginaw.
 Saginaw was a significant native population and cultural center in Michigan, with over 109 Chippewa Indian villages recorded.
 Saginaw was at a crossroads of numerous rivers and the base of Saginaw Bay.
-From here natives could travel directly to the other major hunting and trading points in Michigan.
+From here, natives could travel directly to the other primary hunting and trading points in Michigan.
 Some researchers denote the Saginaw Trail as continuing to the Traverse Bay area, sharing the route of the Mackinac Trail.

 Saginaw Trail Historical Monument